neicnordic/sda-pipeline/dev_utils/README.md

 docker-compose -f compose-sda-standalone.yml up -d
 ```

-To see brief real-time logs at the terminal remove the -d flag.
+To see brief real-time logs at the terminal remove the `-d` option.

 For a complete test of the ingestion cycle in standalone mode